 Contracting on the internetContract formation

-Is it possible to form and conclude contracts electronically?
-If so, how are contracts formed on the internet?
-Explain whether ‘click wrap’ contracts are enforceable, and if so, what requirements need to be met?
+Is it possible to form and conclude contracts digitally?
+If so, how are digital contracts formed and are there any exceptions for certain types of contract?

-Are there any particular laws that govern contracting on the internet?
+Are there any particular laws that limit the choice of governing law, language of the contract or forum for disputes when entering into digital contracts?
 Do these distinguish between business-to-consumer and business-to-business contracts?

 Are there any data retention or software legacy requirements in relation to the formation of electronic contracts?